New records for Greek exports

 Indicative list of discussion topics

-2. Funding, export credit insurance and factoring programs
+2. Funding and exports credit insurance programs

 Indicative list of discussion topics